wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==

 = 2.3.3 - Released on 21  March 2022 =
-* New :  Compatibility with latest WC 6.3.1
+* New :  Compatibility with latest WC 6.3.1 and WP 5.9.2
 * New : Fix update issue